lamontblack1/homeworkNodeMysqlBurgerApp/README.md

 *   JQuery

 # How users can get started with this project
 Simply click the "Eat-Da-Burger" link at the top of this readme page.
+You may add a burger you would like to "devour."
+You may also "devour" (update the record) a burger.